PNB cuts interest rates on savings accounts. Check latest rates here

 PNB cuts interest rates on savings accounts.
 Check latest rates here1 min read .
-Updated: 05 Apr 2022, 12:38 PM IST
+05 Apr 2022

 - PNB reduces savings account interest rates.
 The new rates are effective from 4 April 2022